ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

     --verbose
 ```

-After deploying the changes, you can retest the connection to the backend by calling the `GET Backend Status` operation on the `backend-api` API.
+After deploying the changes, you can retest the connection to the backend by calling the `GET Backend Status` operation on the `backend-api` API again.
 Navigate to the following URL in your browser, replacing `<your-apim-client-instance>` with your own value:

 ```plaintext
 https://<your-apim-client-instance>.azure-api.net/backend/internal-status-0123456789abcdef